FTC Fine Teaches TikTok The Wrong Lesson

 Sign up.
 Log on.
 Get your monkey avatar.
 Decorate your treehouse.
 Swim in the lagoon.

-Any site marketing to young people is required to comply, which includes things like getting parental consent before collecting personal information, or not collecting more information than you need.
+Any site marketing to young people is required to comply with COPPA, which includes restrictions like getting parental consent before collecting personal information, or not collecting more information than you need.

 Second, there can be a lot of value in the under-13 market.
 Plenty of brands would love to get in front of those eyeballs.
 And you definitely want to be already confirmed as the platform of choice by the time that 14th birthday rolls around.

-The desirability of the tween-and-below market explains why Facebook created Messenger for Kids, and why it allegedly turned a blind eye to users under 13.
+The desirability of the tween-and-below market explains why Facebook created Messenger for Kids, and why it allegedly turns a blind eye to users under 13.

 It’s also why ByteDance has a valuation of $75 billion dollars, in no small part based on the fact that the TikTok video app—with its huge appeal to tweens and teenagers—has more than 1 billion downloads.

 “Largest fine in COPPA history,” sounds pretty dramatic.
 But the fine was just $5.7 million dollars.
-Sure, it would be devastating to me to be hit with a $5.7 million fine, but, again, I’m not worth $75 billion.
+Sure, it would be devastating to me to be hit with a $5.7 million fine, but, again, I’m not worth $75 billion dollars.

-They’ll pay.
-They’ll change some practices.
-And they’ll move on.
+TikTok will pay.
+It will change some practices—and them move on.
 If there’s anything Facebook’s history has shown us, it’s that when you get to a certain size, you stop caring when the FTC hits you with fines, or when you have to make a public apology.
 You pay your fine or you say you’re sorry—and then you laugh all the way to the bank.